givelively/gl_command/README.md

 In addition to encapsulating business logic, GLCommand also standardizes error handling.

-This means that rather than having to rescue errors in controllers, you can just render the command's `full_error_message`
+This means that rather than having to rescue errors in controllers, just render the command's `full_error_message`

 ```ruby
 result = GLCommand::Callable.call(params)